 Kit: Those are some, I could go on and on, but I won’t out of respect for your request.

-I’m Randy Cassingham.
+Randy: I’m Randy Cassingham.

-Kit: An I am Kit Cassingham.
+Kit: And I’m Kit Cassingham.

-Randy: Thanks very much for listening this week … and we’ll talk at you later.
+Randy: And we’ll talk at you later.

 So there you go: you can tell that my wife keeps me on my toes — and I definitely keep her on her toes too.
 The bottom line here: ADD isn’t a “disorder” if it actually helps your life and your profession.
 It has absolutely made it possible for me to do This is True: finding 10 or more articles each week that fit the points I want the publication to make, and to keep readers both entertained and thinking.
 And as often as possible, getting insight into how to strive toward Uncommon Sense.
 I couldn’t have done it for nearly 25 years now, and counting, without the amazing focus and creativity I get from ADD.
 So if you, or your kids, have it, embrace it.
 Get help if you need it, but it can open the world for you or them.

 The Show Page has links and a place to comment, at thisistrue.com/podcast13

 I’m Randy Cassingham … and I’ll talk at you later.

 Since this is a redo, comments start with those made on the original post — the dates are correct.